Jami3/ExamCram/README.md

 ## Useful Tips

-To change the login password simply update the "password" variable inside /app.js
+To change the login password simply update the "password" variable inside /app.js (default pass is: winter2019)

 The link to the exit survey can be found in /quiz.html and has an id="surveyLink" and should be updated with each Exam Cram